 |Generation X (Gen-X)||1960-1980||Apathy, anarchy, reactionism, detachment, technophile, resentful, nomadic, struggling.
 Teenage/young adulthood years 1973-2000 - fashion and music: anarchic, bold, anti-establishment.|

 (Gen-Y or Millennials)

-The theory attempts to categorise different generations of people into obvious different demographic groups or 'cohorts' according to the period in which they were born, referring typically also to lifestyles and attitudes.
+The fully combined theory categorizes ten or more different generations of people into groups according to the period in which they were born, referring also to lifestyles and attitudes.